plan-net/core4/docs/source/core4/frontend/widgets.rst

     </body>
     </html>

-For widgets created with Vue.js, we provide the files "vue-assets_2.0.js" and "vuetify_2.0.css" on our CDN "https://bi.plan-net.com/cdn" to provide a standardized representation of all widgets.
-These files are essential for creating a Vue.js widget
+Currently - in 2019 - we are using the following assets, which are hosted at "https://bi.plan-net.com/cdn":

 vuetify_2.0.css:
-    * In order to achieve the same Vuetify status as possible, this file contains a copy of the Vuetify.css file (v2.0.17).
+    * This file contains a copy of the Vuetify.css file (v2.0.17).
 Vue-assets_2.0.js:
-    * The Js portion belonging to the version of the Vuetify.css file (v2.0.17)
+    * Vuetify (v2.0.17)
     * Axios 0.18
     * Vue.js (v2.6.10)
     * Custom JavaScript Snippets for different purposes